Jerry Mumphrey: Houston Astros

 After beginning the season in center, Mumphrey was shifted to right field in the beginning of July with Kevin Bass assuming center field duties.
 After the season, he was traded to the Cubs for Billy Hatcher and a player to be named later.

 Chicago Cubs

 The Cubs' intention to use Mumphrey as a fourth outfielder was made clear immediately.
 Shortly after his December 1985 acquisition, Cubs General Manager Dallas Green said, "By acquiring Jerry Mumphrey, we got someone who can play three outfield positions and play all three very well."

-As a fourth outfielder, he played 111 games and batted .304 in He was also 10-for-29 as a pinch hitter with one home run and eight RBIs.
+As a fourth outfielder, he played 111 games and batted .304 in He was also 10-for-29 as a pinch hitter with one home run and eight RBI.